 This course discusses globalization and its various dimensions.
-It introduces to students both the theoretical and empirical frameworks necessary to evaluate recent development in trade and investment.
+It introduces to students the theoretical and empirical frameworks necessary to evaluate recent trends in trade and investment.
 It specifically focuses on the implications of globalization on low-income and emerging economies, and discusses relevant policy options.

-The course consists of a series of lectures, which each consist of a traditional lecture followed by group discussion.
+The course consists of a series of lectures, each of which consist of a traditional lecture followed by a group discussion.
 At the heart of each lecture is a specific dimension of globalization, in which the most important theoretical and empirical contributions from the economics literature are discussed.
-Each lecture includes one academic article, which provides the basis for the lecture and group discussion.
+In addition, each lecture includes one academic article, which provides the basis for the lecture and group discussion.
 It is mandatory for students to read the papers in preparation of each lecture.

-More specifically, the course covers the following topics:
+The course covers the following topics:

 - 1. Introduction to Globalization (1 lecture)

-- 2. Advances in Trade and Investment Theory (2 lectures)
+- 2. Advances in Trade and Investment Theory (1 lecture)

 - a.
-Firms, Exporting and Investing Abroad
+Firms, Exporting, and Investing Abroad

 - b.
 Multinational Firms in Supply Chains

 - 3. Implications for Firms (3 lectures)

 - a.
 Buyer-Supplier Linkages

 - b.
 Technology Transfer

 - c.
 Factor Reallocations

 - 4. Implications for Households (3 lectures)

 - a.
-Earnings
+Labour Earnings

 - b.
-Expenditure
+Household Expenditures

 - c.
-Development
+Development Effects

 - 5. Rising Market Power (2 lectures)

 - a.
 Product Markets

 - b.
 Labour Markets

 - 6. Political and Societal Dimensions (2 lectures)

 - a.
 Political Polarization

 - b.
 Return to Protectionism